 #7 Loss of Balance

 You’re making dinner and catch your cat in the corner of your eye looking a little…wobbly.
-This is often a sign of an internal ear infection.
+This isn’t the catnip.
+Rather, it’s often a sign of an internal ear infection.

 What to Expect at the Vet

-Your cat’s veterinarian will first examine your pet’s ear canal with an otoscope, a small, flashlight-like instrument used to explore the depths of the ear.
-They will also swab the ear to take a sample, which will be examined with a microscope to determine if bacteria, yeast, or ear mites are present.
+Your cat’s veterinarian will first examine your pet’s ear canal with an otoscope—a small, flashlight-like instrument used to explore the depths of the ear.
+They will also swab the inside of the ear to take a sample, which will be examined with a microscope to determine if bacteria, yeast, or ear mites are present.

-The best way to prevent painful ear infections is to routinely check your pet’s ears for symptoms: redness, brown debris, or odor.
-By examining their ears on a regular basis, you can discover a potential ear infection early and treat it before it gets any worse.
+- Inspect your cat’s ears on a daily basis – The best way to prevent painful ear infections is to routinely check your cat’s ears for signs of infection, including redness, brown debris, and odor.
+By examining their ears on a regular basis, you have a better understanding of what’s normal and what may be the sign of an infection.
+Plus, actively inspecting your cat’s ears can help you discover a potential ear infection early, and treat it before it gets worse.

 - Animal Planet.
 Cat Ears and Hearing. http://www.animalplanet.com/pets/cat-ears-hearing/